carloalbertogiordano/TCFS/README.md

 Thank you for your interest and understanding as we work to improve the project and make it stable and complete :-).

+## Technologies used
+To achieve our goal many different auxiliary programs and tech has found its way in TCFS
+- Securing the encryption Key
+  - GPG
+- Database management
+  - Redis
+- Documentation
+  - Generated using Doxygen
+- Versioning
+  - GitHub
+- Code analysis
+  - See the GitHub actions
+- Code formatting
+  - clang-format

 ## Features
 - Transparent Encryption: TCFS operates silently in the background, encrypting and decrypting files on-the-fly as they are accessed or modified.
 Users don't need to worry